kilroy-code/jsonrpc/README.md

 The `origin` argument is used the second argument to `target.postMessage(message, targetOrigin)`, and is used in the `receiver.onmessage` handler to ignore messages that are not from the spected origin.

 The `log`, `info`, `warn`, and `error` arguments are used to log sending/receiving, setup, non-jsonrpc messages, and origin or source mismatches, respectively, using `targetLabel` and `dispatcherLabel`.
+A falsy value for a logger is allowed.

 ## Errors